 This is one of the big questions I've seen debated in the foraging community.
 Here's the story I've been told, and that most people will know.

 As rumor has it (and it is just a rumor) a mushroom farm in Dubuque Iowa had a fire, and, over the next few years, the mushrooms began to travel north.
-At home cultivation of yellow oysters, especially outside, has probably contributed to their spread.
+As they're easily cultivated, growing yellow oyster mushrooms at home, especially outside, has probably contributed to their spread.

 The term "invasive" can be used in a number of ways.
 While some disagree, and they haven't been legally recognized as invasive (as if it would do anything to stop them) I consider them invasive and describe them to others as such for a couple reasons.